oltree/bank-app-native-js/README.md

 - **Sass:** A CSS preprocessor that allows the use of variables, nesting, and other features.
 - **Prettier:** A code formatting tool.

-## Available Scripts

-- **yarn dev:** Runs the application in development mode.
-Open http://localhost:3000 to view it in your browser.
-The page will reload when you make changes.
-You may also see any lint errors in the console.
-- **yarn build:** Builds the application for production into the build folder.
-It properly bundles React in production mode and optimizes the build for the best performance.

 ## Contact

 For any inquiries or support, please contact Oleg Melekh at oleg.melekh.frontend@gmail.com.